MicrosoftDocs/PowerShell-Docs/contributing/FORAMTTING-CODE.md

 - PowerShell prompts in examples

-  PowerShell prompts should only be used in illustrative examples (as defined previously).
+  PowerShell prompts should only be used in illustrative examples.
+  Prompts should **NOT** be used in executable examples.
   For most of these examples, the prompt string should be "`PS>`".
   This prompt is independent of OS-specific indicators.
   Use of the prompt string is discouraged and should be limited to scenarios that are meant to illustrate command line usage.